Policy Number: 201

 Individuals subject to this Policy who create such intellectual property must promptly execute and deliver all documents and other instruments as are reasonably necessary in the university’s discretion to reflect the Board’s ownership of such intellectual property, including for purposes of satisfying requirements of the United States Patent and Trademark Office or other patent registrars.
 A creator of intellectual property owned by the Board has no independent right or authority to convey, assign, encumber or license such intellectual property to any entity other than the Board.

-The Board will not assert an ownership interest in the copyright of scholarly or educational materials, artworks, musical compositions, and literary works related to the author's professional field regardless of the medium of expression, unless the work is commissioned by the university or the Board as a work made for hire.
+The Board will not assert an ownership interest in the copyright of scholarly or educational materials, artworks, musical compositions, and literary works related to the author's professional field regardless of the medium of expression, unless the work is commissioned by the university or the Board as a work made for hire, designated as a university project, or assigned to the university by the creators.
 The Board encourages such creators to manage their copyrights in accordance with the guidelines concerning management and marketing of copyrighted works (https://www.utsystem.edu/offices/general-counsel/intellectual-property) consistent with applicable university policies.
 Creators with questions regarding ownership of scholarly works should contact the university’s Office of Technology Management (“OTM”).

 As reasonably required for the limited purpose of continuing a university scheduled course offering, the Board and university retain for one year following the loss of an instructor’s services, a fully paid-up, royalty-free, nonexclusive worldwide license to use, copy, distribute, display, perform and create derivative works of materials prepared by the instructor for use in teaching such course (including lectures, lecture notes, syllabi, study guides, bibliographies, visual aids, images, diagrams, multimedia presentations, examinations, web-ready content and educational software).